skilla/maximal-cliques/README.md

 # MaximalCliques
-Bundle to resolve Maximal Cliques in undirected graph
+Library(s) to resolve Maximal Cliques in undirected graph